-- you have been continuously covered by private medical insurance since before the accident or surgery happened - we agree the cost of the treatment in writing beforehand.
+- you had continuous cover with us before the accident or surgery happened; and - we agree the cost of the treatment in writing beforehand.

 Please call us before agreeing to reconstructive surgery so we can tell you if you are covered.